 Imagine that you’re working on a project with Mr X & Mrs Y and you want to keep their emails in certain folders, but still want a view that combines them all.
 In my opinion, Outlook rules are like Fax machines… When they were released, they were great, but then other Outlook customizations came out that are superior in almost every way.
 Most Outlook rules can be bettered using something called a “Search folder”.

 Think of a Search folder as watching live TV.
-You can be watching a concert in Cambodia or a football game in Gibraltar from your own living room.
+You can be watching a concert in Halifax or a football game in Vancouver from your own living room.
 Equally a search folder could contain “all emails from either Mr X or Mrs Y”

 - From the main Outlook view, click Folders→ New search folder.